joseluisq/alpine-php-fpm/README.md

 - `PHP_EXPOSE_PHP=On`
 - `PHP_SESSION_GC_MAXLIFETIME=1440`

-### Disable PHP extensions
+### Disable PHP additional extensions

-The PHP extensions can be disabled at startup by providing the `PHP_DISABLE_EXTENSIONS` environment variable with one or more names.
+The PHP additional extensions can be disabled at startup by providing the `PHP_DISABLE_EXTENSIONS` environment variable with one or more names.
 For example `PHP_DISABLE_EXTENSIONS=psr,exif,bz2`.

-Find the valid extension names by using `php -m`.
-For example `docker run --rm joseluisq/php-fpm:8.3 php -m | grep "exif".
+Find the valid extension names in `extensions.txt` file of every PHP version directory or by using `php -m`.
+For example `docker run --rm joseluisq/php-fpm:8.3 php -m | grep "exif"`.

 ## Docker Compose examples